holochain/holochain-rust/cmd/README.md

 (@hackmode@) [t] running
 ...
 ```
+Note that there is an agent id set by default, and the default is `testAgent`.
 To fire up a second node you have to do a little more work, namely:
 1. providing the address of the first node as a bootstrap node,
 2. specifying a different agent id